spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/CentralDeployment.md

 3\. **Optional** Change `mta.yaml`

-The mta.yaml file is used for deployment to the HTML5 Repository on BTP.
-If you want to change somee settings, you can do it here.
+The `mta.yaml` file is used for deployment to the HTML5 Repository on BTP.
+If you want to change some settings, you can do it here.

 4\.
 Build MTA